Ajay Kumar Tripathi: Reproductive Rights and Constitutional Law

-Additionally, he ruled that the circulars issued by the erstwhile state of Madhya Pradesh were now applicable to the State of Chhattisgarh.
-The circular in question, issued by the State of Chhattisgarh, was in violation of Article 21 of the Indian Constitution as the statutory recognition of a woman’s right to make reproductive choices flowed from the inviolable guarantee under Article 21.

 Equality at the Workplace

 In Punam Kumari v.
 The State of Bihar and Ors., a writ petition was filed by the petitioner challenging her termination from the post of an Anganwari Sevika.
 The dismissal report stated the reason for termination of the Petitioner was her absence on the day of an inspection.
 The case of the Petitioner highlighted two aspects.
 First, that there had been no prior complaints regarding her performance.
 Secondly, she needed medical advice for her pregnancy, and accordingly had applied for leave to the Mukhiya, which happened to coincide with the date of inspection.
-An appeal before the District Magistrate upheld the Petitioner’s dismissal, which was challenged before the Patna High Court.
+An appeal before the District Magistrate upheld the Petitioner's dismissal, which was challenged before the Patna High Court.
 Justice Tripathi ruled in favour of the Petitioner and the order of termination was held to be violative of Article 14 of the Constitution of India.

-He stated:An action of termination has a consequence.
-It is not the case of the State that whatever was done by the Petitioner on the day of inspection was a deliberate effort on her part to shirk her responsibility.
-Petitioner is a lady carrying pregnancy and she required medical advice for which she had given proper application to the Mukhiya concerned.
-She could not be expected to move office to office or person to person for authorization of leave.
-Getting herself attended by the doctor was more important for her.
-Application accepted by Mukhiya was good enough for her to go and consult the doctor.Commenting on the attitude of the concerned authorities, Justice Tripathi observed:The Court therefore opines that the Respondent authorities have been insensitive as shown above and they have taken a hyper-technical view in terminating the service of the Petitioner and that too for absence of the Petitioner for one day.
-The punishment of termination therefore is not only harsh and excessive but also arbitrary per se and violative of Article 14 of the Constitution of India.